Abraham Lincoln ~ February 12, 1809 - April 15, 1865

 We passed through Springfield again in 2024 and were able to get inside the tomb.

-Some of his family members are also entombed here.
+Some of his family members are also entombed or memorialized here.

 We randomly drove past this sign in Virginia near Port Royal.

-Abraham Lincoln's likeness will likely gaze out upon us forever from Mount Rushmore.
+Abraham Lincoln's likeness will most likely gaze out upon us forever from Mount Rushmore.

 When Lincoln was killed in 1865, there were fifteen former or future presidents alive, the most of any of the four assassinated presidents.
 Although he had a law license, Lincoln is one of twelve presidents without a college degree.